1.3.7. Optimization Options

 To enable optimization passes in the tiarmclang compiler, select a level of optimization from among the following -O[0|1|2|3|fast|g|s|z] options.
 In general, the options below represent various levels of optimization with some options designed to favor smaller compiler generated code size over performance, while others favor performance at the cost of increased compiler generated code size.

-For a more precise list of optimizations performed for each level, please see Optimizations Performed at Each Level.
+For a more precise list of optimizations performed for each level, please see Details of Optimizations Performed at Each Level.

 1.3.7.1.
 Optimization Level Options